synapseweb3/forcerelay/docs/architecture/adr-005-relayer-v0-implementation.md

   any chain(s);
 - The runtime is universal for all possible chains, i.e., does _not_ contain any chain-specific code;
-- Accepts as input requests from the application (Hermes, the CLI), in the form of [`ChainRequest`][chain-req] via a crossbeam channel
+- Accepts as input requests from the application (Forcerelay, the CLI), in the form of [`ChainRequest`][chain-req] via a crossbeam channel
 - Responds to the application via a crossbeam channel
 - Has objects which implement the three interfaces named above